-LIMITED WARRANTY
+LIMITED ONE-YEAR WARRANTY

-B+K Precision Corp. warrants to the original purchaser that its product, and the component parts thereof, will be free from defects in workmanship and materials for a period of three years from the date of purchase.
+B&K Precision Corp. warrants to the original purchaser that its products and the component parts thereof, will be free from defects in workmanship and materials for a period of one year from date of purchase.

-B+K Precision Corp. will, without charge, repair or replace, at its option, defective product or component parts upon delivery to an authorized B+K Precision service contractor or the factory service department, accompanied by proof of the purchase date in the form of a sales receipt.
+B&K Precision Corp. will, without charge, repair or replace, at its option, defective product or component parts.
+Returned product must be accompanied by proof of the purchase date in the form of a sales receipt.

-To obtain warranty coverage in the U.S.A., this product must be registered by completing and mailing the enclosed warranty registration card to B+K Precision, 1031 Segovia Circle, Placentia, CA 92870 within fifteen (15) days from the date of purchase.
+To obtain warranty coverage in the U.S.A., this product must be registered by completing a warranty registration form on our website www.bkprecision.com within fifteen (15) days of purchase.

 Exclusions: This warranty does not apply in the event of misuse or abuse of the product or as a result of unauthorized alterations or repairs.
-It is void if the serial number is altered, defaced or removed.
+The warranty is void if the serial number is altered, defaced or removed.

-B+K Precision Corp. shall not be liable for any consequential damages, including without limitation damages resulting from loss of use.
-Some states do not allow limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+B&K Precision Corp. shall not be liable for any consequential damages, including without limitation damages resulting from loss of use.
+Some states do not allow limitations of incidental or consequential damages.
+So the above limitation or exclusion may not apply to you.

-This warranty gives you specific rights and you may also have other rights which vary from state to state.
+This warranty gives you specific rights and you may have other rights, which vary from state-to-state.